cjrace/govuk-brand-yml/README.md

-A [`_brand.yml`](https://posit-dev.github.io/brand-yml/) theme based on the [GOV.UK Design System](https://design-system.service.gov.uk/), for Bootstrap-based sites and apps in the R / Quarto ecosystem that want a GOV.UK look (or something to fork from and customise) for minimal effort - built primarily for:
+A [`_brand.yml`](https://posit-dev.github.io/brand-yml/) theme based on the [GOV.UK Design System](https://design-system.service.gov.uk/), for Bootstrap-based sites and apps in the R / Python / Quarto ecosystem that want a GOV.UK look (or something to fork from and customise) for minimal effort - built primarily for:

 - pkgdown documentation sites